 Moreover, our licensors may experience serious difficulties related to their overall business or financial stability, and they may be unwilling or unable to continue to expend the financial resources required to maintain and prosecute these patents and patent applications.
 For example, in May 2008, Migenix announced that it was taking aggressive steps to reduce expenses and raise additional capital required to continue its key development activities and extend its cash position into 2009.
-Subsequently, in July 2008, Migenix announced that one of its stockholders with reported voting control and direction over approximately 18% of Migenix's total issued and outstanding common shares was seeking to replace a majority of its board of directors, and that this action could have a negative impact on Migenix's business discussions and other opportunities for funding being pursued by Migenix management.
+In October 2008, Migenix announced that it was implementing additional cost-cutting measures, including a significant reduction in the number of its personnel and the consolidation of its operations at its head office in Vancouver, British Columbia, Canada.
 Any material adverse impact on Migenix's overall business or financial stability could result in its unwillingness or inability to secure, maintain and enforce patents protecting our intellectual property.